DLM-IBM/glossary/index.md

 The ability to move applications and services across public or private cloud computing environments, or from different cloud providers.

+### cloud resource names (CRNs)

+Uniquely identify IBM Cloud resources.
+A CRN is used to specify a resource in a way that is unambiguous and guaranteed to be globally unique in IBM Cloud Identity and Access Management (IAM) policies and services listed in the cloud catalog.
+A CRN is formed from a concatenation of "segments" that hierarchically identify the resource, its location, and the service it belongs to, separated by a segment delimiter (the colon character).
+All CRNs begin with the segment identifier 'crn'.

 ### code completion
 {: #x7344030}